LanguageKits/fact-repo/README.md

 **How to run:**
 - Open your command prompt / terminal.
 - Go to "fact-repo-annotator".
 - Type "yarn start".
-This will start the application in your browser
+This will start the application in your browser.

 **Client ID**
 You will need a personal token to annotate.
 Generate one for your account with repo access at